 Whether you’re interested in a career in health care, rehabilitation or social services, the Occupational Therapist Assistant and Physiotherapist Assistant program will prepare you to work with clients of all ages with a variety of physical, cognitive, emotional and developmental conditions.
-Working under the guidance of a registered occupational therapist and/or physiotherapist, you will maximize physical function and occupational performance to promote increased daily functioning and overall well-being for your clients.
+Working under the supervision of a registered occupational therapist and/or physiotherapist, you will maximize physical function and occupational performance to promote increased daily functioning and overall well-being for your clients.
 Hands-on labs begin in semester one where you learn and practice therapy skills in small groups to prepare you for success in the field.
-This program offers 590 clinical hours in a range of unique and diverse placement settings.
-Our onsite living lab provides realistic simulations that transform classroom knowledge into the practical skills required for the field.
+This program offers 584 clinical hours in a range of unique and diverse placement settings.

 View All Requirements